bbenglish/bbe_study_data/README.md

 - 👋 Hi, I’m Toma.
 Well met!
 This repository host the de-identitified data from researches on https://bestbanana.cc
 - 👀 I’m interested in English education, Extensive Viewing in particular.
 - 🌱 I’m currently doing research about Extensive Viewing in the form of CALL in distance education.
-- 💞️ I’m looking to collaborate with on-site educationists.
+- 📫 I’m looking to collaborate with on-site educationists.
+Contact me at bestbanana.tw@gmail.com
-- 📫 reach me: bestbanana.tw@gmail.com